 - Right-click on the downloaded file, and choose Report that this download is safe.

 - Fill in the online form.

-There is no other way to say this so I’ll be very blunt: unless you actually know for sure and have actually verified and double-checked your findings: you shouldn’t be reporting anything as a safe download unless you actually know that the exact file you have is safe.
+There’s no other way to say this so I’ll be very blunt: unless you know for sure and have verified and double-checked your findings: you shouldn’t be reporting anything as a safe download unless you know that the exact file you’ve is safe.
 Assume your malware protection software is right unless you actually know better.